 Professional - $99 a month

-At this price point, Circle users can white-label their environment to create a branded experience.
+At this price point, Circle users can white-label their environment to create their own website with a branded experience.
 They can also host online courses and access live streaming capabilities.

 Enterprise - $399 a month